slateci/slateci.github.io/_docs/cluster/install-kubernetes-with-kubespray.md

     You can add additional nodes under `hosts:` and add them to `kube-master` and/or `kube-node` similar to how it is done with `node1`.

+### Configure {#kcc-configure}

+These are the default configuration steps we provide.
+Please read [Additional Configurations](#additional-configurations) to see if any of those apply to you before continuing.

-3. Configure MetalLB by changing these lines in `inventory/<CLUSTER_NAME>/group_vars/k8s-cluster/addons.yml` from
+1. Configure MetalLB by changing these lines in `inventory/<CLUSTER_NAME>/group_vars/k8s-cluster/addons.yml` from

     ```yaml
    ...